 Yes, delta-8 is marketed as a decent cannabinoid for beginner users looking to experience a THC high without intense effects.
-I agree with this.
 Delta-8’s subtle but still noticeable mental and physical sensations are less intense than delta-9 and won’t cause significant side effects.

 Delta-8 is also very accessible.
 Since delta-8 is thought to be federally legal, beginners getting into cannabis in a US state with strict THC laws can enjoy a “legal high”, for lack of a better phrase.
 They also won’t need to go out and find a shady dealer.
 It’s as simple as ordering online from a legitimate delta-8 vendor.

 Delta-8 gets you high, but at what cost?

 If the basic question you have here is, “will delta-8 get me high?”, I hope you now see the easy answer is “yes.”
 However, the more convoluted answer is, “yes, but at what cost?”

 Delta-8 is still in its infancy as a product and craze.
 I don’t believe all the kinks are being worked out.
 Product impurity and contamination and the lack of regulatory oversight forcing third-party product testing leaves me unwilling to endorse delta-8 fully.
 We truly don’t know what delta-8 THC can possibly do for us.

 Stay close to the big name brands, research each company, take your time looking at their lab results, and then make your decision.
 Spend more for cleaner products.
 Your mind and body will thank you.